8895 views

 The Pieta is a famous plot among artists, and there are several other notable artworks bearing the same name.

-The Florence Pieta (also known as deposition or the Bandini Pieta) never ended up.
+The Florence Pieta (also known as Deposition or the Bandini Pieta) never ended up.
 In a rage following ten years of work, Michelangelo endeavored to destroy it in 1555, yet he didn’t figure out how to do it.
 The statue was saved by a servant named Antonio and later purchased by the Florentine Banker Bandini and repaired by one of Michelangelo’s assistants (Calcagni).

 Italian Renaissance artist Pietro Perugino executed Pieta around 1483-1493.
 It is located in the Uffizi Gallery, Florence.
 The work was created for the church of the convent of San Giusto alle mura, along with the Agony in the Garden and Crucifixion.
 Moreover, the work was moved to the Uffizi in the 20th century.